-There are some simple relationship between currents and voltages of different branches of an electrical circuit.
-These relationship are determined by some basic laws which are known as Kirchhoff Laws or more specifically Kirchhoff Current and Voltage laws.
-These laws are very helpful in determining the equivalent resistance or impedance (in case of AC) of a complex network and the currents flowing in the various branches of the network.
+There are some simple relationships between currents and voltages of different branches of an electrical circuit.
+These relationships are determined by some basic laws that are known as Kirchhoff laws or more specifically Kirchhoff Current and Voltage laws.
+These laws are very helpful in determining the equivalent electrical resistance or impedance (in case of AC) of a complex network and the currents flowing in the various branches of the network.
 These laws are first derived by Guatov Robert Kirchhoff and hence these laws are also referred as Kirchhoff Laws.

-The mathematical form of Kirchhoff Current Law is as follows,
+The mathematical form of Kirchhoff’s Current Law is as follows,

 We have a junction where n number of beaches meet together.